kdlovett/keith-website/index.md

 <link rel="stylesheet" type="text/css"  href="/keiths-site/css/main.css">

-Hello there!
+Hello there,

-I'm Keith Lovett and THIS... is my virtual home base, my digital dashboard, MY... website.
+I'm Keith Lovett.
+THIS... is my virtual home base, my digital dashboard, MY... website.

 It's got some stuff on it, some of it serious, some of it a bit more facetious, all of it probably a bit disorganized.
 In any case, maybe you will enjoy perusing, so, have at it!